 Wired systems, like the AllSync Plus® from American Time, have fewer moving parts, which make them more reliable and easier to maintain.
 AllSync Plus clocks, offer several benefits including:

 - Hassle-Free Accuracy — Accurate to ± 1 second to the master clock.

 - Remote Control Access — Remotely manage all your equipment from the convenience of any computer with an internet connection.

 - Energy Saving — Uses up to 80% less energy than regular mechanical clocks.

 - Plug and Play — Easy to change clocks because AllSync Plus clocks are shipped with our polarized, color-coded Molex plug.
-If you have any questions, a technical expert can help walk you through the installation process.

 - Backup Plan — An internal capacitor keeps all clocks running for up to 15 minutes without batteries in the event of a power outage.